 BANKS AND CURRENCY EXCHANGE

-Andorra's official currency is the euro.
-You'll find plenty of banks and cash points throughout the country where you'll be able to make cash withdrawals or exchange currencies.
+Andorra's official currency is the euro and you'll find plenty of banks and cash points throughout the country.

 Our shops and businesses accept all kinds of credit cards, meaning that you won't encounter any problems when making purchases or carrying out any other kind of financial transaction.
 This page provides detailed information on banks and currencies so that you can plan for this important aspect before your trip.